fberrez/minihabits/README.md

 # minihabits

-A minimalist habit tracking app built with NestJS (backend) and React + Vite (frontend) in an Nx monorepo, designed to help users build and maintain daily habits with a clean, intuitive interface.
+A minimalist habit tracking app built with NestJS (backend) and React + Vite (frontend) in an Turborepo monorepo, designed to help users build and maintain daily habits with a clean, intuitive interface.

 ## Architecture

-This is an Nx monorepo containing:
+This is an Turborepo monorepo containing:
 - **Backend** (`apps/backend/`) - NestJS API with MongoDB, JWT authentication, and SWC for fast compilation
 - **Frontend** (`apps/frontend/`) - React + Vite SPA with TypeScript and Tailwind CSS